What happen when first-line treatment fails?

 If you can’t afford expensive treatment such as with T-DM1, trastuzumab or lapatinib, other therapies such as palliative chemotherapy, hormonal therapy, radiotherapy and clinical trials are valid options.

-I must stressed that treatment are more expensive and less effective when nearer to the end of life.
+I must stressed that treatments are more expensive and less effective as the lines (first-line, second-line, third-line, etc) of treatment increases.

 However, any proven therapies are better than no therapy at all, whether to reduce/ delay unpleasant symptoms or to prolong life.